continuedev/continue-codespaces-demo/README.md

 **[Continue](https://continue.dev/docs/) is the open-source library for accelerating software development with language models**

-You can use Continue to use and create recipes that automate the most repetitive sequences of tasks in your workflows.
+You interleave Continue into the steps you take to understand and improve your code in order to get help from LLMs along the way

 ## Getting Started